alsantosrafael/circuit-breaker/README.md

 - **CLOSED:** Requests are allowed.
 Failure counter resets on success.
 - **OPEN:** Requests are blocked.
 After the retry timeout, transitions to HALF_OPEN.
 - **HALF_OPEN:** Allows a single trial request.
 On success, closes the circuit.
 On failure, increases the retry timeout and reopens the circuit.

+## Advanced Features

+### Event Listeners

+The circuit breaker supports event listeners that are notified when state transitions occur.
+This is useful for:

+- **Monitoring and Metrics:** Track circuit breaker behavior and performance
+- **Logging:** Record state changes for debugging and analysis
+- **Alerting:** Trigger notifications when circuits open or close
+- **Fallback Logic:** Implement custom behaviors based on state changes

+Listeners are stored in a thread-safe `CopyOnWriteArrayList` and exceptions in listener code are caught and logged to prevent disrupting circuit breaker operation.

+### Builder Pattern

+The builder pattern provides several advantages over constructor-based configuration:

+- **Validation:** Input parameters are validated with clear error messages
+- **Defaults:** Sensible default values (threshold: 5, timeout: 1000ms, factor: 8)
+- **Flexibility:** Easy to add new configuration options without breaking existing code
+- **Readability:** Method names clearly indicate what each parameter controls

+### Performance Characteristics

+The lock-free implementation using atomic operations provides:

+- **High Throughput:** No blocking or contention under concurrent access
+- **Low Latency:** CAS operations are faster than synchronized blocks
+- **Scalability:** Performance doesn't degrade with increased thread count
+- **Memory Efficiency:** Minimal memory overhead from atomic fields